hbctraining/Pseudobulk-for-scRNAseq/README.md

 ### Description

 This repository has teaching materials for a hands-on **Differential expression analysis of single-cell RNA-seq analysis** workshop.
-This workshop will inform participants on various approaches for differential expression analysis of single cell RNA-seq and provide some discussion on differential abundance of cells.
-This will be a hands-on workshop in which we will begin with a processed Seurat object in order to run `FindMarkers`, pseudobulk to use `DESeq2`, and evaluate differential abundance with `MiloR`.
+After clustering cells as part of a single-cell RNA-seq experiment, investigators are often interested in carrying out a differential expression analysis between conditions within certain cell types.
+When the experimental design includes replicates with multi-conditions there is power in identifying differentially expressed genes using a pseudbulk approach.
+This workshop will:

+- Discuss various approaches for differential expression using single cell RNA-seq data
+- Prepare single-cell RNA-seq raw count data for pseudobulk analysis
+- Perform differential expression analysis on pseudobulk counts using DESeq2
+- Present approaches for evaluating differential proportions of cells between conditions

 Working knowledge of R is required or completion of the [Introduction to R workshop](https://hbctraining.github.io/Intro-to-R/).